 Minooka is a somewhat small village located in the state of Illinois.
-With a population of 11,194 people and two constituent neighborhoods, Minooka is the 208th largest community in Illinois.
-Minooka has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Minooka, where the median household income is $84,453.
+With a population of 12,758 people and two constituent neighborhoods, Minooka is the 189th largest community in Illinois.
+Much of the housing stock in Minooka was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Minooka economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Minooka, where the median household income is $97,097.00.

 Unlike some villages, Minooka isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Minooka are a mix of both white- and blue-collar jobs.
-Overall, Minooka is a village of sales and office workers, professionals and managers.
-There are especially a lot of people living in Minooka who work in sales jobs (15.27%), office and administrative support (11.42%) and management occupations (9.74%).
+Overall, Minooka is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Minooka who work in office and administrative support (12.84%), management occupations (11.63%), and sales jobs (7.96%).

 Because of many things, Minooka is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Minooka really has some of the features that families look for when choosing a good community to raise children.
 Is Minooka perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.